-Why is a breach plan so important?
-As the media has begun to focus on cyber breaches—and the general population begins to take an interest—cyber breach mitigation has moved beyond a mere technology issue.
+Why is a data breach plan so important?
+As the media has begun to focus on data breaches—and the general population begins to take an interest—cyber breach mitigation has moved beyond a mere technology issue.
 In other words, the damage of a breach is often determined by the courts of public opinion and perception.
 How companies handle the event can often determine if the company and its leadership will be able to survive the public courts; if the company is publicly traded, the stock price can become an issue, as well.

 The best defense is a proactive, offensive strategy.
 For this to occur, CISOs need to take an active role in preparing for a breach.
-Breach preparation must go beyond technical risk assessments or penetration testing to ensure the IT systems are secure and include key parts of the business.
+Data breach preparation must go beyond technical risk assessments or penetration testing to ensure the IT systems are secure and include key parts of the business.
 This is often documented in the form of a breach-response plan.
 Some organizations might extend existing processes to include cybersecurity, often in the form of a crisis-management plan.
 Whichever way you go, the plan needs to be documented, reviewed, and, most importantly, invoked in preparation exercises.

 A breach-response plan should address, but is not limited to, the following considerations:

 - Assign an executive sponsor.
 This should be someone within the organization responsible for key issues impacting the company.
 I recommend tapping the COO or similar executive.
 Successfully making this a non-technology issue can often be overlooked if the CISO or CIO takes the lead.
 Make no mistake, those executives will lead this; but the business plays a critical role, so make enlist someone from as high up in the organization as you can to keep the business’s skin in the game.